olahol/react-social/README.md

 - FacebookButton

 Facebook has 2 different share dialogs.
 By default we're showing Feed Dialog which has more options, but supports only sharing to user's feed.
-You can set `sharer` option to `true` and we'll show Share Dialog where you user can choose between their feed and also pages they has access to.
+You can set `sharer` option to `true` and we'll show Share Dialog where you user can choose between their feed and also pages they have access to.

 ## Styles